mkenny10/RNA_seq/MasterNotes.md

 $conda install -c bioconda htseq
 ```

 The slurm script for running this HTSeq analysis is included in the attached file run_htseq.
-The output files are included in the attached htseq_counts folder, and the resulting counts of reads per gene were stored in the output file htseq_counts.txt.
+The output files are included in the attached htseq_counts folder.

-The following reads were not able to be assigned to a specific gene:
+For our WTA2 analysis, the following reads were not able to be assigned to a specific gene:

 - __no_feature    9820912
     - reads that could not be assigned to any gene